When grief overtakes your family, you need others around you who understand. Thank goodness for support groups.

 Gain life skills that will equip your child and yourself to face inevitable losses and manage difficult emotions well.

 Create a hope-filled family environment with possibilities that lead to wholeness and thriving beyond loss.

-With Good Grief Parenting you will give the gift of good grief to your children for a lifetime.
+With Good Grief Parenting you will give your child the gift of good grief for a lifetime.
 You will stop wondering whether you and your child can be okay and believe that you will be.

 I'm glad you found me!
 I've been where you are.

 Now, as a parent coach, Certified Grief Recovery Specialist®, and founder of Good Grief Parenting, I help families heal after loss and remake life when hopes and dreams have been stolen by the death of a child or parent.

 My heart's desire is to provide support and tools with a powerful approach for parenting amidst circumstances you never imagined your family facing.
 I offer coaching and a community of parents who understand what you are experiencing.
 Take just 20 minutes on the phone with me to discover how your family can thrive after your heartbreaking loss.

 Equipped with the Good Grief Parenting Approach you will be confident that you are helping your bereaved child grieve well and hopeful about a future for your family that is bright with possibilities and even joy.

 The family that experiences the death of a child or parent must navigate a new "normal" that others around them cannot comprehend.
 One-on-one coaching with Michele establishes a foundation to support your family's unique needs in a world that often does not validate grief and its lifelong impact.